-These healthy snacks for after school aren’t just nutritious but are fun and educational.
+These healthy after school snacks aren’t just nutritious but are fun and educational.
 In our house, we like to call them snacktivities!

-Whether you are home schooling, virtual learning, or back at school, every kid needs a snack.
-So why not offer a healthy after-school snack that encourages learning.
+Whether you are homeschooling, virtual learning, or back at school, every kid needs a snack.
+So why not offer healthy after school snacks that encourage learning.

 What You Need: Food coloring, white plate, clear containers, Greek yogurt, and popsicle sticks.

 How To Set Up This Snacktivity: Just take Greek yogurt (pro tip: it’s also a good source of protein and calcium) and put it into three little clear containers.
 Next, add food coloring to each container.
 You want to create the three primary colors: red, blue, and yellow.

 Learning Outcome: To introduce primary and secondary colors for ages Pre-K through first grade.

 STEM is the hot buzzword right now when it comes to learning, so I wanted to be sure I am incorporating homeschool STEM activities as much as I can.
 In this healthy after school snacktivity, you encourage your children to use their engineering and critical thinking skills to build the tallest tower or a piece of artwork out of our raw food materials.

 If you have a child that struggles to eat vegetables or a picky eater, this snacktivity is a great way of exposing them to these foods.
 There’s no pressure to eat the food.
 Instead, they are just having fun!
 And when the pressure is off, your child is more likely to accept the new food.